 BNMC Spark: Igniting Community Ideas

-We invite community members and organizations to submit proposals to receive funding for initiatives that advance the goals of BNMC and the local community.
-The BNMC’s key goals include:
+We invite community members and organizations to submit proposals to receive funding for projects and initiatives that advance the goals of BNMC, the FBCLT, and the local community.
+Our key goals include:

-Preference will be given to proposals that demonstrate strong community support, have strong community engagement plans, and that contribute to advancing an inclusive, vibrant community.
-We will give priority to projects that take place within one mile of the Medical Campus.
-Proposals that focus on one or more of the following topics will also be given preference:
+Preference will be given to proposals that have more than one organization working together, demonstrate strong community support, have strong community engagement plans, and contribute to advancing an inclusive, vibrant community.
+We will give priority to projects that take place within two square miles of the Medical Campus.

 - Access to healthy food and active living opportunities;